pioneers/mentor-matching/README.md

 3. Ensure that there are no commas in any of the data.
 Commas may cause the csv to be parsed incorrectly.

 4. Run `assign.py`.
-This will output the matching in the terminal window.
+The matching will be output to `matching.csv`; a mentor-team compatibility matrix will be output to `compatibility.csv`.

 ### Mentor Data Format